Wahhabi (epithet): Post Soviet Era

-Various Russian academics have challenged such portrayals of Wahhabism as a "catch-all phrase" that characterises trends that depart from normative Islam and warn of the disfiguring inferences of such an approach.
+Scholars have compared government fabrications of Wahhabi conspiracies to the anti-semitic tropes propagated during the era of Imperial Russia.
+Various Russian academics have challenged the usage of the term as a "catch-all phrase" to characterize trends that depart from "normative Islam" and warn of the disfiguring inferences of such an approach.
 These include Professor Vitaly Naumkin, Director of Islamic Studies Centre at the Russian Academy of Sciences, and author Aleksei Malashenko, who assert that: